This tutorial will walk you through the creation of a

 To change the theme, you can follow the steps below:

-Choose between the themes and add reference to the corresponding theme assembly (ex: Telerik.Windows.Themes.Windows8.dll).
+Choose between the themes and add reference to the corresponding theme assembly (example: Telerik.Windows.Themes.Windows8.dll).
 You can see the different themes applied in the Theming examples from our WPF Controls Examples application.

 <Application.Resources> <ResourceDictionary> <ResourceDictionary.MergedDictionaries> <ResourceDictionary Source="/Telerik.Windows.Themes.Windows8;component/Themes/System.Windows.xaml"/> <ResourceDictionary Source="/Telerik.Windows.Themes.Windows8;component/Themes/Telerik.Windows.Controls.xaml"/> <ResourceDictionary Source="/Telerik.Windows.Themes.Windows8;component/Themes/Telerik.Windows.Controls.Navigation.xaml"/> </ResourceDictionary.MergedDictionaries> </ResourceDictionary> </Application.Resources>